Profile Systems and Software: History

-In August 2003, the company was listed on the Athens Exchange.
+In August 2003, the company was publicly listed on the Athens Exchange.
 In the following year it completed mergers through acquisition with BeCom and Analysis, as well as acquired a 70% stake in Globalsoft.

 In 2007, the company began incorporating development of two large software products: the Financial Management System (FMS) and Universal Ticketing Solution (UTS).

 By 2010, Profile had contracted such companies and organizations as National Bank of Greece, EFG Eurobank, ING, ABN AMRO, and public sector institutions.

 Profile Systems and Software opened four new offices in major financial centers: Geneva, London, Dubai, and Singapore.
 It also expanded its promotional and marketing activities through a network of partners in Europe, the Middle East, and Asia.

 In 2013, the company introduced the P2P Lending Software implemented in UK-based crowdfunding firms.